hammerlab/ketrew/README.md

     KETREW_PROFILE=server ketrew start-server > /dev/null &

-you can then open the GUI:
+and then open the GUI:

     ketrew gui

-which is just trying to open
+which is just trying to load
 <http://127.0.0.1:8756/gui?token=my-not-so-secret-token> ☺

-You can always stop the server or check on it:
+You can always stop the server or check its status:

     ketrew stop -P server
     ketrew status -P server